nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 ``nrf9160dk_nrf9160_ns@1.0.1``

-This sample also supports placement of the MCUboot secondary partition in external flash for the nRF9161 DK, and for nRF9160 DK version 0.14.0 and higher.
+This sample also supports placement of the MCUboot secondary partition in external flash for the nRF91x1 DKs, and for nRF9160 DK version 0.14.0 and higher.
 To enable this, add the following parameter to your build command:

 ``-DOVERLAY_CONFIG=overlay_mcuboot_ext_flash.conf``